-On NBC's Megyn Kelly, Authenticity, And The Elephant In The Room
+On NBC's Megyn Kelly, Authenticity And The Elephant In The Room

 In fact, Kelly recently declared she wanted to be done with politics.
 Yet it can be hard to draw clean lines, as we've just learned from White House attacks on NFL players' protests over episodes of police brutality toward black citizens.
 (Kelly told an audience member that she felt, as an attorney, both the players and the White House should have the First Amendment right to say what they thought.)

 NBC brought over Kelly with great fanfare and a big payday, reportedly well in excess of $15 million a year.
-She's also fronting a Sunday night newsmagazine meant to compete with CBS's 60 Minutes.
+She's also fronting a Sunday night newsmagazine meant to compete with CBS' 60 Minutes.

 The appeal of the job, however, is found in her new plum role on NBC's Today show franchise.
 She is now host of its 9 a.m. hour.
-This week, her first episodes duly whipped up her audiences for NBC's Saturday Night Live, Will & Grace, and the newest installation in the Law & Order juggernaut.
+This week, her first episodes duly whipped up her audiences for NBC's Saturday Night Live, Will & Grace and the newest installation in the Law & Order juggernaut.
 The true-crime miniseries focuses on the Menendez brothers, who made national headlines for killing their parents a generation ago.
 Kelly gamely conducted a phone interview with one of the brothers from the prison in which he resides and asked whether he experiences joy in his life.

 Not all her interviewees this week experienced joy.